Dr. Patricia Allen, food systems & society chair, will be a keynote speaker at the Closing the Hunger Gap conference in Tucson in September 2013.

-There are four required on-campus intensives that take place in the fall and spring terms of each year.
-Lasting three to five days each, the intensives are designed to build a collegial and convivial learning and research community during the program and beyond.
-Intensives will include lectures, discussions, field trips, and collaborative activities focused on food systems and social change.
-Students will reflect on their experiences and program coursework to increase our shared understanding of how to improve the food system.
+Four required on-campus intensive courses take place in the fall and spring terms of each year.
+The intensive sessions last three to five days each, and bring students together with other members of their cohort to build community and establish stronger learning and research partnerships.
+Intensives include lectures, discussions, field trips and collaborative activities focused on food systems and social change.
+Students reflect on their experiences and coursework to increase shared understanding of how to improve the food system.

-Each student will develop and produce a publication- or presentation-quality body of work to complete the degree.
-Students will engage with a subject or topic meaningful to them and relevant to social change in the food system.
-Topics will be developed in consultation with and approved by a faculty adviser.
-While the types of final projects will vary, each student will interact with all the elements of the research process including literature review, theory, research methods, analysis and evaluation.
+In the seminar/practicum courses, students discuss contemporary issues in food systems as they relate to theory and practice in the context of their required thesis project.
+Each student develops and produces a publication- or presentation-quality thesis to complete the degree.
+Students will engage with subjects or topics meaningful to them and relevant to social change in the food system.
+Students develop topics in consultation with and approval by their adviser.
+Each student thesis/presentation incorporatea all the elements of the research process, including literature review, theory, research methods, analysis and evaluation.

 Related courses with adviser approval

 Please see the current Marylhurst University catalog for complete information.